onqtam/headjack/src/motivation/startup_case_study.md

 - Unclear if it should try to be its own platform or just a (browser) plugin to other platforms:
     - The platform way is more ambitious but requires a ton more work & [vertical integration](problems.md#vertical-integration-vs-specialization--competition): direct messages, a follow graph, notifications, a feed & recommendation systems, etc. Would it need to compete with YouTube & Spotify at some point?
 The likely [outcome](../images/startup_failure_outcome.jpg).
     - The plugin way is a much more limited experience.
 How would users share links to comments & timeline ranges to others that don't have the plugin installed?
 How will users be notified for comments & replies?
+You'd be completely beholden to the platforms.

 # How Headjack's paradigm fosters innovation